Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 and debugging tools that work in the context of HPC.

 The first important component of the HPE Cray Programming Environment is the compilers.

+-   Cray still builds its own compilers for C/C++ and Fortran, called the Cray Compiling Environment (CCE).

+-   The GNU compilers are also supported on every Cray system, though at the moment AMD GPU support is not enabled.
+    In recent versions of the HPE Cray PE, HPE uses the GNU compilers as packaged in the SUSE Enterprise distribution.
+As a result of this, the GNU compiler executables now also have their version in the name as modules are not a standard element of every SUSE system.

-Cray still builds its own compilers for C/C++ and Fortran, called the Cray Compiling Environment (CCE).
-Furthermore, the GNU compilers are also supported on every Cray system, though at the moment AMD GPU support is not enabled.
-Depending on the hardware of the system other compilers will also be provided and integrated in the environment.
-On LUMI two other compilers are available: the AMD AOCC compiler for CPU-only code and the AMD ROCm compilers for GPU programming.
-Both contain a C/C++ compiler based on Clang and LLVM and a Fortran compiler which is currently based on the former PGI frontend with LLVM backend.
+Depending on the hardware of the system, other compilers will also be provided and integrated in the environment.
+On LUMI two other compilers are available:

+-   The AMD AOCC compiler for CPU-only code with a C/C++ compiler and Fortran compiler currently based on the former PGI frontend (classic flang)

+-   AMD ROCm(tm) compilers for GPU programming.
+C/C++ compiler with advanced OpenMP support, also for offload, and a Fortran compiler still based on the former PGI frontend (without OpenMP offload support) but that is expected to change towards the end of 2025.

     The ROCm compilers also contain the support for HIP, AMD's CUDA clone.

-The second component is the Cray Scientific and Math libraries, containing the usual suspects as BLAS, LAPACK and ScaLAPACK, and FFTW, but also some data libraries and Cray-only libraries.
+The second component is the Cray Scientific and Math libraries, containing the usual suspects as BLAS, LAPACK and ScaLAPACK, and FFTW, but also some data libraries such as some configurations of netCDF and HDF5, and Cray-only libraries.

 The third component is the Cray Message Passing Toolkit.
 It provides an MPI implementation